Aghazadeh (TV series)

 Aghazadeh (آقازاده) is an Iranian television series of drama and crime genre.
-The series is producer and written by Hamed Angha and directed by Behrang Tofighi in 29 episodes.
+The series is produced and written by Hamed Angha and directed by Behrang Tofighi in 29 episodes.

 Storyline

-"Aghazadeh" series in the genre of social and political drama is the story of an Aghazadeh named Nima Bahri (Amir Aghaei), who has committed economic violations, and an agent named Hamed Tehrani (Sina Mehrad), who is also an Aghazadeh, of course, with completely opposite characteristics, tries to expose Nima.
+"Aghazadeh" is a social and political drama and the story of an Aghazadeh named Nima Bahri (Amir Aghaei), who has committed economic violations.
+An agent named Hamed Tehrani (Sina Mehrad), who is also an Aghazadeh, but with completely opposite characteristics, tries to expose Nima.